Taking a Closer Look at Bonds

 As we have noted above with regards to trading bonds, bond betting is usually done exhange-traded futures contracts.
 As the name suggests, bond betting effectively involves speculation on futures prices for bonds such as the long-dated US Treasury bond, the 10-year British gilt-edged stock, the 10-year Japanese JGB and the 10-year German bund.

 Most bond trading online is actually a form of bond betting.
 Spread betting on government or corporate bonds means you are betting on the financial health of the country or firm issuing those bonds.
 This means you need to account for various market factors, including economic forecasts, trade agreements and licensing deals.

 Finding a Bonds Trading Platform in the UK

 If bond betting online sounds like something you’d like to get involved in, then you’ll need to find a platform that offers the service.
-More often than not, you’ll find online brokers offer access to multiple markets, so forex trading platforms might also offer crypto, bond, stocks and gold trading in the UK, for example.
+More often than not, you’ll find online brokers offer access to multiple markets, so Forex trading platforms might also offer crypto, bond, stocks and gold trading online, for example.